Answered! Jump to accepted answer.

 Is there a rule for when to liase the final part of a word ending in the letter e?

-This relates to:Le, la, les vs lui, leur in affirmative commands (L'Impératif) -
+This question relates to:French lesson "Le, la, les vs lui, leur in affirmative commands (L'Impératif)"

 Kwiziq language super star